w-decker/LSU-Undergrad-Honors-Thesis/README.md

 ## Using this template

 This template can be intergrated seamlessly into Overleaf.
 If you have premium features, you can fork this repository from GitHub and synchronize with Overleaf.
+If not, simply downlaod the contents of this repo and upload them into Overleaf, where you can realtime compile your document to see it beautifully displayed in a rendered $\LaTeX$ format.
+There you can make the necessary changes and write your undergraduate honors thesis!

 ## Making changes